 That would be Saddle pose for the whole front side of the body.
 Not everyone is ready for this pose or needs a lot of props to be supported, so be careful.

-Yin Yoga Teacher Immersions
+Power Living Yin Yoga Teacher Training

 Are you joining us for some Yin lovin’, yogis?